Junior minister Robert Troy resigns amid questions around his property interests

 Mr Troy has been at the centre of a controversy in recent weeks after he failed to declare all his property dealings to the Dail register of members’ interests.

-He is facing mounting pressure over his property interests and had to make a total of seven amendments to the Dail register.
+He was facing mounting pressure over his property interests and had to make a total of seven amendments to the Dail register.

 Earlier on Wednesday it had emerged that Mr Troy used Dail speaking time to call on the housing minister to support landlords seeking to evict tenants during the pandemic, when the moratorium on evictions was in place.